eqbal/crystal_coin/README.md

 end
 ```

-And let's test it out using `puts CrystalCoin::Block.first.inspect`:
+And let's test it out using `p CrystalCoin::Block.first`:

 ```
 #<CrystalCoin::Block:0x10b33ac80 @current_hash="acb701a9b70cff5a0617d654e6b8a7155a8c712910d34df692db92455964d54e", @data="Genesis Block", @index=0, @timestamp=2018-05-13 17:54:02 +03:00, @previous_hash="0">
 ```

-Now that we’re able to create a genesis block, we need a function that will generate succeeding blocks in the blockchain.
+Now that we’re able to create a _genesis_ block, we need a function that will generate succeeding blocks in the blockchain.

 This function will take the previous block in the chain as a parameter, create the data for the block to be generated, and return the new block with its appropriate data.
 When new blocks hash information from previous blocks, the integrity of the blockchain increases with each new block.